 - "Shorter-length" sash with straight-cut ends and gold fringes, worn with approximately one foot (~1') of drape below the knot.

-*N.B.- A Female Captain is herein theorised to also wear a "longer-length" sash with gold fringes (as per her male counterparts), but having the same straight-cut ends as the other ladies' sashes.
+*N.B.- A Female Captain is herein theorised to also wear a "longer-length" sash with gold fringes (as per her male counterparts), but having the same straight-cut ends as the other women's sashes.
 That design feature firmly establishes itself within the episode as an entirely gender-specific fashion choice unrelated to rank.

-The Captain's sash has a unique design, but it is nonetheless unknown whether Kirk's knot placement is actually due to his rank, or a consequence of his choice of uniform.
+The Captain's sash has a unique design, but it is nonetheless unknown whether Kirk's knot placement is due to his rank, or a consequence of his choice of uniform.

 The majority of sashes in “Mirror, Mirror” [2x10] were likely made identical in width, despite the appearance of variety throughout the episode.